eclipse-sw360/sw360/scripts/migrations/README.md

 1. stop SW360 (i.e. the tomcat)
 2. ensure that couchdb is accessible (try to open `http://localhost:5984/_utils/`)
 3. run the migration scripts (i.e. for each script call `python2 /PATH/TO/00?_some_migration_script.py`)
+    * be aware that some scripts are using an internal dry-run switch which you have to change manually in the script's code
 4. deploy the new `.war` files
 5. start SW360 again